DISTRICT HEALTH SERVICES

 Indiana law allows students to carry and use their inhalers/ EPI PENS IF the physician, parent, and school nurse agree the student has demonstrated appropriate knowledge and administration of the medication.
 Students carrying these medications have the responsibility to use them correctly and ONLY for themselves.

-We ask that students report to the nurse’s office if they use their inhaler more than once during the school day.
+We ask that students report to the nurse’s office if they use their inhalers more than once during the school day.
 Students MUST report to the nurse’s office immediately if they use an EPI PEN.
 See School Board Policy #5330 “Use of Medications” for further reference.